memgraph/memgraph/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. Run the following query '...'
 2. Click on '....'
+3. ... link to the workload info (DATASET & QUERIES) ...

+**Verification Environment**
+Once we fix it, what do you need to verify the fix?
+Do you need:
+* Plain memgraph package -> for which Linux?
+* Plain memgraph Docker image?
+* Which architecture do you use ARM | x86?
+* Full Memgraph platform?

 **Expected behavior**
 A clear and concise description of what you expected to happen.